edunzer/YR4_TERM-3/Systems Analysis I/WEEK 5-6/ERD assignment.md

 Part 2: Identify the attributes of interest for each entity
-  •	Provide a setup/introduction to this section to help the reader understand the importance of getting the right attributes identified through the requirements
-  •	Given that you have identified the entities (aka as tables in the database context), identify the attributes of those attributes that you need to store to service the use cases you have identified.
-Resist the urge to add anything you think might be useful to them in the future.
-For now just add those attributes that are required to service the requirements.
-This is an iterative process in the real world, so you may discover additional attributes later that you missed on the first pass.
-Just explain why you choose these attributes and relate them to the requirements (RID) they are designed to service.
-These attributes, plus a primary key, become the attributes you use to populate each table within the ERD.
-  •	Create a table to show the data type, length and any constraints for each of the attributes
-  •	Provide a summary for the APC reader to make sure they understand the relationship between the attributes and the functional requirements

   In this section APC's attributes for each given entity will be explained and outlined.
 These attributes will be the variables and content that will fill the entity.
 Each variable will have a different type of value.
 In this given case there are only two use values int, which stands for integer, and varchar, which stands for character data.
+Primary keys are the identifier for the main field that will be used to identify a specific entity.
+The attribute that is labeled with primary key is the attribute that will be used to find/search and identify individual records and information that is in the data stores.

-There are also two fields that will be used Throughout the entities, links and info.
-Links will be a simple link to a document that cant fit in a database field.
-Info is a common field that will just be there for extra information incase there is important information for that entity that cant be explained by the main fields.
+  There are also two fields that will be used throughout the entities, links, and info.
+Links will be a simple link to a document that cannot fit in a database field.
+Info is a common field that will just be there for extra information in case there is important information for that entity that cannot be explained by the main fields.
 These different variables will be assigned to the many entities in the following information:

   Manuscripts
     Title - varchar